Fort Boettcher |

 (1879), near Glenwood Springs

 A log fort built by prospectors who were trespassing onto the Ute Reservation.
 The site is located about eight miles (north)west of town.
 It was described as located ten miles southeast of the prospectors' camp at Carbonate, which was about 20 miles west of the junction of the Colorado and Eagle Rivers.

 (Rio Blanco County Historical Society and White River Museum)

 (1879 - 1883), Meeker

 A Federal post built after the "Meeker Massacre" (September 1879) at the nearby White River Indian Agency.
 The post's former parade ground is now the Rio Blanco courthouse grounds (1949 monument on grounds) at Main and Sixth Streets.
 The White River Museum is in the former Cavalry Officers' Quarters.
 Two other log structures also still exist (private).
-Monument (1927) to the "Meeker Massacre" located on CO 64 west of town.
+A monument (1927) to the "Meeker Massacre" is located on CO 64 west of town.
 See also Photos of Meeker by George Smith

 Frémont Lookout Fortification

 A temporary post during one of John Frémont's expeditions.